YourNiceCv

 Structure is Everything: The Foundation of ATS Success

-In the UK, over 70% of CVs are initially screened by software before a human ever lays eyes on them.
-These systems are designed to extract specific data points—your name, contact details, work history, education, and skills—and populate a database profile for the recruiter.
-If your formatting prevents the software from extracting this data, your application is effectively invisible.
+In 2026, over 85% of resumes are initially screened by AI-powered software before a human sees them.
+These systems extract specific data points—your name, contact details, work history, education, and skills—and populate a searchable database profile.
+If your formatting prevents accurate extraction, your application is effectively invisible.

 Candidates often confuse 'standing out' with 'looking different.'
 To an ATS, looking different just means being unreadable.
 You stand out by having the right keywords in a perfectly structured, easily parsed document.